Jiayi-Liao/hexo-blog/en/posts/en-rocksdb.md

 RocksDB's goals on performance:

-* Efficient point looups as well as range scans.
+* Efficient point lookups as well as range scans.
 * High random-read workloads.
 * High update workloads.
 * Easy to tune the tradeoff according to the hardware.